romenjelly/bevy_debug_grid/README.md

 Tracked grids have the illusion of being infinite by physically being moved next to the camera and some shader trickery.
 However, this can be an issue when multiple cameras are involved.

+#### Custom Tracking Using Generics

-To achieve custom tracking, the world must contain exactly one entity with a marker component which is desired to be tracked.
+To achieve generic custom tracking, the world must contain exactly one entity with a marker component which is desired to be tracked.
 The `DebugGridPlugin` tracks a `Camera`, since it is a type alias for `TrackedDebugGridPlugin::<Camera>`.

 To track a component other than a `Camera`, add the `TrackedDebugGridPlugin::<T>` instead of the `DebugGridPlugin` to your app, where `T` is the component which should be tracked.